 Use factors encompass the inevitable stress that sails endure while in use.
 They include the impacts of luffing, sails hitting the rig, and the typical loads required to harness the power of the wind under sail.
 Flogging, fluttering, and the sails hitting the rig will damage sailcloth and sail membranes.

-What We Do About It: All sailcloth used by Ullman Sails has undergone a range of assessments including “flutter and impact” tests to simulate the reduction in stretch resistance, and the break strength that sailcloth experiences as a result of luffing, flogging, fluttering, and impact that occurs in normal use.
+What We Do About It: All sailcloth used by Ullman Sails has undergone a range of assessments.
+This includes “flutter and impact” tests to simulate the reduction in stretch resistance, and the break strength that sailcloth experiences as a result of luffing, flogging and fluttering.
 Similarly “fold and flex” tests are carried out to simulate activities such as folding sails.
 These laboratory results are reviewed and paired with real-world testing.
 Ullman Sails only recommends a material once it is proven for its intended use.

 Click here to return to the Sail Care central page.